bveldhuis/bolt-extension-flickr-gallery/README.md

 *Mandatory fields

+Then just add the following twig function in your template to display the gallery :

+    {{ flickrgallery() }}

 Note that container tags (wrapper, image & title) can be cascaded using commas, and so are classes.
 This means that images_container could be 'div,ul' and images_containe_class 'big-wrapper,wrapper'.
 As a result, you will get the following HTML code :

     <div class="big-wrapper">